Rest in peace, faithful warrior

 John played a role during a rough time in our family, too.
 After my brother Jay’s late-teen trouble with the law (he was arrested for burglary), a judge in Longview, Wash., agreed to release him from jail to community service with John’s group.

-The story linked above has a good summary of John’s role in the church:
+The story mentioned above has a good summary of John’s role in the church:

 “Doug Huemmer, who spent nights in jail with Perkins in 1969 and 1970, said while Perkins was involved in work some described as civil rights activities, his work should be viewed as in the tradition of the Great Protestant Reformation ministers, such as John Calvin, Martin Luther and George Fox.